 India is widely considered to be one of the best countries in the world for vegetarians.
-It is estimated that between 20 and 40% of India’s population is vegetarian, compared with just 2% in the UK, meaning it’s fairly easy to find exquisite vegetarian food on your travels.
+India is home to more vegetarians than the rest of the world put together, compared with around 5% of people in the UK, meaning it’s fairly easy to find exquisite vegetarian food on your travels.
 Religion plays an important role in the number of vegetarians in India, as Hindus, Jains and Taoists all advocate vegetarianism to some extent.
 Millions of Hindus worship cows as a sacred animal, so beef is scarcely on the menu in any Indian restaurant and in street food.
 Countries with large Buddhist populations are also popular destinations for vegetarian travellers.

 We’ve created this guide for vegetarians and vegans in India to help you to find the best dishes on your travels.
 Tucking into mouth-watering curries and delicious street food is half the fun of visiting this vibrant country, after all.

 Tips for travelling as a vegetarian

 Clear food labelling laws in India make things a little easier for vegetarian and vegan travellers.
 Packaged food products sold in India must be marked to signal whether it is lacto-vegetarian or non-lacto vegetarian.
 However, much of the joy when on holiday in India is exploring its famous street food.
 As you wander through towns and cities, the scents of freshly made chapatis and curries in many shapes and forms will be too tempting to ignore.